Structural Identifiability of Series-Parallel LCR Systems: LCR System Analysis

 \begin{eg} The three base elements can be characterized by type, where because there is only a single nonzero coefficient on either side of the constitutive equation, each side of all three constitutive equations are defined as alternating.
 More explicitly, by Equations \ref{eq:res}, \ref{eq:ind}, and \ref{eq:cap}, we have that the resistor, inductor, and capacitor have respective types $(0,0,1,1)$, $(-1,-1,1,1)$ and $(1,1,1,1)$. \end{eg}

 \begin{rem} The four types, $A,B,C,D$ of LC systems described in Section \ref{sec:LC} can be generalized as $A=(-1,-1,1,1)$, $B=(-1,1,1,1)$, $C=(1,-1,1,1)$ and $D=(1,1,1,1)$ as LCR types. \end{rem}

 Note that there are certain restrictions on what this type quadruple can look like.
-For example we know that because of Proposition \ref{prop:LCR_diff_one}, the first two entries of the type must both be in set $\{-1,0,1\}$.
-We have not yet shown that for an LCR system that the left and right-hand sides of the constitutive equation must strictly have the alternating property or the nonalternating property.
-More precisely, it is not obvious that a differential operator in the constitutive equation of an LCR system cannot skip a degree without having the alternating property, i.e.~have a degree with zero coefficient, but not have the remaining even or odd degrees also have zero coefficients.
+For example we know that because of Proposition \ref{prop:LCR_diff_one}, the first two entries of the type must both be in the set $\{-1,0,1\}$.
+We have not yet shown that for an LCR system that the left and right-hand sides of the constitutive equation must strictly have the alternating property or the saturated property.
+More precisely, it is not obvious that a differential operator in the constitutive equation of an LCR system cannot skip an order without having the alternating property, i.e.~have an order with zero coefficient, but not have the remaining even or odd orders also have zero coefficients.
 We now prove that this is in fact the case, and conclude that all LCR systems fall into one of these types.
+To do this, we first need the following Lemma.

+\begin{lem} No LCR system can have constitutive equation of type $(*,-1,0,1)$ for any entry of $*$. \end{lem}

+\begin{proof} Suppose $\mathcal{M}$ is an $n$ base element LCR system with type of the form $(*,-1,0,1)$, and constitutive equation $f_1V=f_2I$.
+Note that $f_2$ must alternate since the fourth entry of the type quadruple is 1, and also $f_2$ must have largest order one larger than $f_1$ since the second entry of the type quadruple is $-1$.
+Similarly, $f_1$ must not alternate since the third entry of the quadruple is $0$.